-Solar array size is usually based on a property’s electrical consumption over a 12 month period.
+Solar array size is usually designed based on a property’s historical electrical consumption over a 12-month period.
 Since solar power is only generated during daylight hours, excess amounts must be stored for meeting nighttime electrical needs.
 However, bigger does not necessarily mean better!

-For grid-tied properties, a solar net metering agreement with the utility can accomplish this by sending excess solar electricity to the grid in the day and retrieving it again for the property’s consumption at night.
+For grid-tied properties, a solar net metering agreement with the utility can accomplish this.
+Sending excess solar electricity to the grid during the day and retrieving it again for the property’s consumption at night.
 This is most economic when the utility only “net bills” monthly for the difference between the electricity taken from the grid, less that stored on the grid.

 Reasonable economic are also achieved when the utility pays the owner the off-peak price for electricity stored on the grid and market price for electricity purchased from the grid.

 For off-grid properties, or where the utility pays much less than the market price for excess solar electricity stored on the grid, battery storage is an option.
 For off-grid applications, batteries become more of a necessity, with the only other option of gas or diesel generators at night.
 These are noisy, require maintenance and can be unreliable.

 For grid-tied properties, only producing enough power during the day to meet daytime requirements is likely most economic where utility buy-back terms are meager.
 Those owners wishing to be less dependent on the utility, and have the security of power during a blackout, will choose to install battery backup.
 In this way, their batteries are charged by excess solar generated during the day and this power is supplied to the property to meet consumption needs through the night.

 Similarly, during a blackout the property’s electricity needs are completely supplied by the solar and battery system 24/7.
 Though not as economic as net billing or off-peak electricity credits offered by the utility, this does give the owner security and control over supplying their own power needs.